Florida turns to ex-Ohio State QB Miller to start Vegas Bowl - KTVZ

 Coach Billy Napier made the announcement Thursday, three days after standout Anthony Richardson left school early to start preparing for the NFL combine and a week after backup Jalen Kitna was kicked off the team following his arrest on child pornography charges.

-Miller was slotted to be Richardson’s backup during training camp, but injured his right thumb in August and needed surgery.
+Miller was slotted to be Richardson’s backup during training camp before injuring his right thumb in August and needing surgery.
 Four months later, he’ll get a chance to show he deserves to at least be in the mix for the No. 1 job next season.

+“He has been participating in practice for a number of weeks,” Napier said.
+“He’s perfectly healthy. … While he was rehabbing, we were very intentional about keeping those guys engaged.
+He’s traveled with us.
+He’s went through the process of prepping each week, watching the cut-ups, all those things at the end of the week from a test and tips standpoint.

+“So he’s been through the prep for a game.
+Obviously, the volume of work will be a little bit different for him.
+That’ll be the biggest challenge.”

-He will do so a little shorthanded, since the Gators (6-6) had four players opt out of the bowl: Richardson, All-Southeastern Conference guard O’Cyrus Torrence, linebacker Ventrell Miller and receiver Justin Shorter.
+Miller will be without at least two offensive starters since the Gators (6-6) had four players opt out of the bowl: Richardson, All-Southeastern Conference guard O’Cyrus Torrence, linebacker Ventrell Miller and receiver Justin Shorter.

 Defensive tackle Gervon Dexter turned pro Monday but will stick around for the Vegas trip.
-Several teammates who considered skipping Florida’s bowl also agreed to play the season finale, some of them surely because of the destination.
+Several teammates who either already entered the transfer portal or considered skipping Florida’s bowl also agreed to play the season finale, some of them surely because of the destination.

+“We’ve just got a lot of guys that are looking for an opportunity,” Napier said.
+“They want to play, and we’ve got a lot of respect for that.”

 The Las Vegas Bowl is Dec.
 17.